Tontan-Hak/Self-Taught/README.md

 <!--END_SECTION:activity-->
 </details>

-	💪 It should be one of our mission to improve everyday for the better I am happy when I can improve myself just 1% everyday
+	💪 It should be one of our mission to improve every day for the better I am happy when I can improve myself by just 1% every day

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.